Wilderness First Responder On Everest Base Camp

 Description

 If you’re a mountain person, we are sure Nepal has always been on your bucket list.
-Our program will give and authentic and constructive chance to experience the magic of the Himalayas while learning wilderness medical skills.
-The WFR is the perfect course for anyone working in a position of leadership in an outdoor setting or for individuals who want a high level of wilderness medical training for extended personal backcountry trips or expeditions.
+Our program will give you an authentic and constructive chance to experience the magic of the Himalayas while learning wilderness medical skills.
+The WFR is the perfect course for anyone working in a leadership position in an outdoor setting or for individuals who want a high level of wilderness medical training for extended personal backcountry trips or expeditions.

 Course Dates and Location